feastorg/KiCad-Master-Lib/README.md

 # KiCad-Master-Lib

-An attempt to make a master KiCad library for symbols and footprints.
+An attempt to make a master KiCad library for symbols and footprints as well as their associated 3D models and a collection of design blocks.

+This is mainly to help manage the libraries used by FEAST (https://feastorg.github.io) in a single place for easy updating and sharing across projects.

+If you are looking for `KiCad-Hierarchical-Designs`, that repository has been archived and all relevant content has been moved here under `kmlib-local/blocks/`.

-Hopefully this prevents me from going completely insane - CKB
+Hopefully this prevents me from going completely insane. - CKB

 ## Quick Start